King Charles Cavalier Spaniel

 is a separate breed and generally smaller than the Cav.

-needs consist of frequent brushing with special attention to the silky longer hair, which easily tangles.
+Grooming needs include frequent brushing with special attention to the silky longer hair, which easily tangles.

 Routine attention should be given to nails and especially to ears which like most long-eared dogs, need to have regular cleaning.